§ Common questions

 01Who can participate?+

-Anyone with a current SMIO membership.
-Teams enter one of two tracks: Undergraduate (1 to 3 undergraduate students plus 1 guide) or Open (1 to 3 participants, any profile).
-Through the ALIO alliance, members of other Latin American OR societies can obtain SMIO membership at a discounted rate.
+Teams enter one of two tracks: Undergraduate (1 to 3 undergraduate students plus 1 mentor) or Open (1 to 3 participants, any profile).
+At least half of each team must hold a current SMIO or ALIO-society membership; participants not in the ALIO community need SMIO membership.

 02How big can my team be?+